mzntaka0/pitchinit/README.md

 ```

 ### 4. Write down your slide on PITCHME.md
-How to write PITCHME.md with Gitpitch: <a href='https://gitpitch.com/docs/'>docs</a>
+How to write PITCHME.md with GitPitch: <a href='https://gitpitch.com/docs/'>docs</a>

 ### 5. Open your first slide.
 ```